Questions and answers on the planning and subdivision fees

 20. What fee should be charged for an amendment to a permit issued before 13 October 2016?

 If an application for an amendment to a permit is made on or after 13 October 2016, the fee for amending a permit must be charged in accordance with the new Planning and Environment (Fee) Regulations 2016 as the applicable regulations in operation at that point in time.

 21. What satisfaction matters does the fee apply to?

 New regulation 18 of the planning regulations retains the wording of the 2015 interim regulations which allows a responsible authority to charge a fee for a satisfaction matter in relation to a planning scheme on a per matter basis.

-No new fees will not be introduced without further investigation of the costs of undertaking this work and ensuring that those costs are not partially or fully covered by other fees.
+No new fees will be introduced without further investigation of the costs of undertaking this work and ensuring that those costs are not partially or fully covered by other fees.
 Whether a new fee is warranted in the future will be considered as part of the mid-term review of the Regulations.
-Note: Regulations have a 10 year lifespan.
+Note: Regulations have a 10-year lifespan.

 Subdivision fees regulations

 23. Engineering plans are usually prepared by the developer so why are we providing a fee for a council to prepare engineering plans?

 In the event that a developer does not or is not able to have engineering plans prepared and the council prepares the plan, there needs to be a capacity for the council to charge a fee.